 Where we stop responding, we will inform the individual that we intend to do so.
 We will also explain that we will still consider any new complaints they make.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from our school site.
+This may include barring an individual from a school site within the Trust.

 Duplicate complaints